fabriziogaliano/docker-cpuminer/README.md

 # docker-cpuminer
-This is a Docker images multi-threaded CPU miner for all the major cryptocurrencies
+Docker image multi-threaded CPU miner for all the major cryptocurrencies

 # USAGE